sipeed/MaixPy/docs/doc/en/video/play.md

    disp.show(img)
    ```

-   - When displaying images, `ctx.duration_us()` can be used to get the duration of each frame in microseconds.
+   - When displaying images, you can use `ctx.duration_us()` to obtain the duration of each frame.
+It can be used to control the playback speed, and the unit is microseconds.

 6. Done, see [API documentation](https://wiki.sipeed.com/maixpy/api/maix/video.html) for more usage of `Decoder`.